2026 LIMRA and LOMA Canada Annual Conference Agenda

 3. Unlocking Opportunity: Expanding the Supplemental Benefits Market in Canada

-Canada lacks a mature voluntary supplemental workplace benefits market — an area where the United States has seen significant growth driven by employer demand, product innovation, and employee choice.
-This session examines the structural, regulatory, and distribution factors behind the U.S. model and explores how similar approaches could strengthen value propositions for Canadian employers and workers.
+Canada lacks a mature voluntary supplemental workplace benefits market—an area where other group benefits markets have seen significant growth driven by employer demand, product innovation, and employee choice.
+This session examines the structural, regulatory, and distribution factors behind successful models and explores how similar approaches could strengthen value propositions for Canadian employers and workers.
 Leaders will gain insight into potential market pathways, barriers to adoption, and the strategic opportunities for carriers and distributors to shape a new benefits landscape.

 11:50 a.m. - 1:00 p.m. - Lunch

 As Canada confronts shifting macroeconomic conditions — from tariff uncertainty to global competitiveness pressures — the insurance and financial‑services industries must rethink how they operate, innovate, and grow.
-This session pairs an IBM executive with a prominent macroeconomic academic to examine how AI, automation, and data‑driven decision‑making intersect with Canada’s broader economic trajectory.
+Join Douglas Porter, Chief Economist at BMO Capital Markets, for a presentation about how AI, automation, and data‑driven decision‑making intersect with Canada’s broader economic trajectory.
 The discussion will highlight the most critical trends shaping profitability, customer expectations, and operational efficiency, offering leaders a clear view of where the market is heading and how to stay ahead.

 2:00 p.m. - 2:50 p.m.: Concurrent Sessions